Last Updated on June 29, 2022 by Rebecca Huff

 Read the full article Challenges of Parenting in a Digital World by Dr. Nicole for examples and tips on how to parent in the digital era easily and effectively.

 Start early.
 Do what you can to enforce screen time limits and when they are online, block, and monitor using Qustodio. (a parental control solution for desktop and laptop computers and mobile devices which I'll be explaining in this series) Make sure to enter the giveaway for the chance to win a full year subscription to Qustodio by liking, commenting and sharing this article.
-For those who want to get started with Qustodio right away, use promo code ORGANICMOM for 10% off.

 As always, this site is a place where your opinions, experience, and thoughts are welcomed – please feel free to share them in the comments at the bottom of this post.